ivmarkov/esp-idf-matter/README.md

 ## Overview

-Configuring and running the [`rs-matter`](https://github.com/project-chip/rs-matter) stack is not trivial.
+Configuring and running the [`rs-matter`](https://github.com/project-chip/rs-matter) crate is not trivial.

 Users are expected to provide implementations for various `rs-matter` abstractions, like a UDP stack, BLE stack, randomizer, epoch time, responder and so on and so forth.